bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/efficient-frontier-without-risk-free-asset.md

 \end{align*}
 $$

-The variance ($\sigma^2_p$) is a quadratic function of the expected return ($E[\tilde r_p]$), if we plot the expected return and variance on a 2D graph, we could find the relationship between them is a parabola.
-The minimum variance portfolio (MVP) is the point on the parabola with the minimum variance.
+The variance ($\sigma^2_p$) is a quadratic function of the expected return ($E[\tilde r_p]$), if we plot the expected return and variance on a 2D graph, we could find the relationship between them is a hyperbola.
+The minimum variance portfolio (MVP) is the point on the hyperbola with the minimum variance.

 ![Mean-Variance Frontier](attachments/mean-variance-frontier.png)

 ### Minimum Variance Portfolio (MVP)

-The minimum variance portfolio (mvp) is the point on the parabola with the minimum variance.
+The minimum variance portfolio (mvp) is the point on the hyperbola with the minimum variance.
 Clearly, it has the expected return $E[\tilde r_{mvp}] = \frac{A}{C}$ and variance $\sigma^2_{mvp} = \frac{1}{C}$.

 ### Efficient Frontier

 Recall the utility theory, if we assume only the mean and variance of the wealth are relevant for decision-making, any rational investor would choose the portfolio with highest expected return at given level of variance.
 (Top left corner of the mean-variance space).
-Therefore, the lower half of the parabola is not desirable, and the upper half of the parabola is the ***efficient frontier***.
+Therefore, the lower half of the hyperbola is not desirable, and the upper half of the hyperbola is the ***efficient frontier***.
 In summary:

 - **Frontier Portfolios**
-    - All parabolas are frontier portfolios
+    - All hyperbolas are frontier portfolios
     - All frontier portfolios is the lowest variance portfolio for a given expected return
     - The frontier is the edge of all feasible portfolios
     - Any two frontier portfolios could be combined to form another frontier portfolio
 - **Minimum Variance Portfolio (MVP)**
-    - The pivot point of the parabola
+    - The pivot point of the hyperbola
     - The MVP is the lowest variance portfolio of all portfolios
 - **Efficient Frontier**
-    - The upper half of the parabola
+    - The upper half of the hyperbola
     - Higher than the MVP ($E(\tilde r_p > E(\tilde r_{mvp}) = \frac{A}{C}$)
 - **Inefficient Portfolios**
-    - The lower half of the parabola
+    - The lower half of the hyperbola
     - Higher than the MVP ($E(\tilde r_p < E(\tilde r_{mvp}) = \frac{A}{C}$)
     - Not desirable